• Skip to main content

 Definition and meaning of “yuki”

-Let me start with the definition and meaning of “yuki”.
+Let me start with the definition and meaning of yuki.

 • yuki – 雪 (ゆき) : a noun meaning ‘snow’ in Japanese.

 The definition and meaning are simple and clear.
-To understand this noun more clearly, however, let me explain its kanji components in detail, one by one.
+To understand this noun more clearly, however, let me explain its kanji character in detail.

 Yuki in kanji